Little School FAQ for COVID-19 Response Updated January 8, 2021

 Is hand sanitizer going to be used in the classrooms?
 In previous years, we have not been allowed to use hand sanitizer.
 However, due to Covid, our licensing department is allowing us to use hand sanitizer when soap and water are not readily available.
 Hand sanitizer will be locked up when not in use, and will never be easily accessible to children.
 If you do not want hand sanitizer used on your child, please let your child’s teacher know.

 Are you altering any activities such as obstacle course, chapel, Thanksgiving Feasts, parades, etc?
 Yes, however, we will address each activity based on what is happening with Covid at the time.
-For the start of school, chapel will be live streamed or recorded for students to watch.
+Chapel will be live streamed or recorded for students to watch.
 Obstacle course will be canceled until further notice.
 Other events will be decided upon as they get closer.

 Is the church opening to outside groups?
 At this time, all church groups are meeting outside including outside church services on Sunday.
 The church has protocols and a committee in place to handle outside groups’ use of the building as deemed safe.
 As of right now, Little School is the only group utilizing the inside of the church.